 Who wouldn’t want to be a Lucky Lion?
 Or perhaps as Witty and wise as a Whale?
 The juices became elixers that grant their drinkers the qualities of the protagonist they represent.

-We've already established that vegetable juices are not a hot topic for kids.
-So in addition to visual storytelling and using diversion tactitcs, we felt like we had to come up with some kind of persuassive plan for when all else fails.
+We’ve already established that vegetable juices are not a hot topic for kids.
+So in addition to visual storytelling and using diversion tactics, we felt like we had to come up with some kind of persuasive plan for when all else fails.

 That’s how “Dobbel Trouble” was created: a complimentary dice game designed to punish parents (or whoever is responsible) for the ugly crime of making a child drink a vegetable juice.